BiteDasher/ualsv/README.md

 This is `ualsv`. a script that can apply patches to files, or restore them to their original state if necessary.

 ## How to use it?
-Execute `./ualsv.sh help` for more information
+Execute `./ualsv.sh help` for more information \
+Do not forget execute `install -Dm755 checkutils.sh /usr/local/bin/checkutils.sh`

 ## How/where to download scripts for this thing?
 How do I write my own?
 I'm still thinking about where I should store and whether I should store the script files for this program at all.
 But as soon as I do, I will definitely report it here.
 And at the expense of writing your script, I will now show you one of the examples: